Asymmetry Analysis of Bilateral Shapes: Introduction

+Smile Data 1 contains two groups: normal subjects and subjects who had previous cleft lip surgery.
+Smile Data 2 includes a single group of subjects before and after orthognathic surgery, so it is a paired dataset.
+The aim is to assess the success of these two different surgeries, that is, are the cleft lip subjects more symmetric after the surgery, and has orthognathic surgery had an impact on symmetry.
+Both datasets are pre-registered in the same way and we have three fixed frames (the beginning, middle and end of the smile) for each subject.

-The asymmetry information in an object can be represented as a vector of \emph{coordinatewise elementary asymmetry features}, $\bm d$, say, defined in more details in Section \ref{sec:asym:elem}.
-Increasing the magnitude of any element of this vector indicates greater asymmetry.
-The elementary feature vector is also the starting point of \citet{bock2006} and \citet{BV2023} but we define its elements explicitly in Section \ref{sec:asym:elem}.
+The asymmetry information in an object is represented as a vector of \emph{coordinatewise elementary asymmetry features}, $\bm d$, say, defined in Section \ref{sec:asym:elem}.
+Increasing the magnitude of any element in $\bm d$ indicates greater asymmetry.
+The elementary feature vector is also the starting point of \citet{bock2006} and \citet{BV2023}, and we define its elements explicitly in Section \ref{sec:asym:elem}.

-Given two groups of objects, a natural question is whether one group is more asymmetric than the other.
-Section \ref{sec:test} looks at two testing strategies.
-In the first strategy the elements of the feature vector $\bm d$ are combined into a single number called a \emph{composite score}.
-Then a univariate test such as the two-sample t-test or the Mann-Whitney U test can be used to compare the two groups.
-The use of a univariate summary statistic for each object facilitates the comparison between objects and between groups of objects.
-The mathematical details are given in Section \ref{sec:test:score}, our composite score extends the asymmetry measures used by \citet{bock2006} and \citet{BV2023}.

-In the second strategy, the two groups are compared using each of the elements in $\bm d$, yielding a collection of test statistics.
-The maximum of these test statistics gives an \emph{overall test statistic} that can be used to test for a difference between the two groups.
-This approach is similar to the union-intersection test (UIT) in multivariate analysis, see, for example, \citet{kvm2024}.
-In particular, when the null hypothesis is rejected, it is possible to investigate which elementary features are responsible.
-The mathematical details are given in Section \ref{sec:test:uit}.